Educational Programs at the Center for Architecture

 The New York Chapter has some study materials available for Associate members to borrow while studying for the exam.
 Click the licensing tab above for further details.

 The Intern Development Program (IDP) is a required step in the road to licensure.
 For regular updates on important exam preparation, sign up for NCARB’s electronic newsletter “IDP News” at http://www.ncarb.org/idp/enews/index.html.

 Interns should be aware that as of April 3, 2012 NCARB will implement the final phase of IDP 2.0.
 Become familiar with the IDP 2.0 changes and how it may affect your progress by referring to the 2.0 Rollover Calculator and other NCARB Resources.

 The National AIA web site has extensive information and links for those who are working toward licensure.

 Finally, watch for and join us for licensure, ARE and IDP related events on the AIA New York Chapter web site calendar.

 In addition to regular CES programs and Licensing programs, the AIA New York Chapter offers training courses to help our members stay up-to-date on technology and professional skills and certifications.

-The Computer Lab at the Center for Architecture is open to members for a variety of training sessions.
-Courses in Revit and ArchiCAD are available monthly.
-Please refer to the AIA NY online calendar for dates and times.
+The Computer Lab at the Center for Architecture is open for a variety of training sessions.
+Courses in Revit and ArchiCAD are available throught the AIA and in Sketchup from the Center for Architecture Foundation.
+Please refer to the AIANY online calendar or the CFAF Public Porgrams page for dates and times.